RichGod93/RichGod93/README.md

 A <b>Software Engineer.</b>

-As a self-motivated Developer 💻, I have experience and knowledge in a wide range of programming languages and tools, including JavaScript, TypeScript, React, Vue, Next, PackageJS, Appwrite, Firebase, MySQL, MariaDB, PostgreSQL, and AWS.
-I excel at confronting complex problems and applying my knowledge to write efficient, high-quality code.</br>
+Hi, I'm RichGod Usen, a Software Engineer 💻, I have experience and knowledge in a wide range of programming languages and tools, including JavaScript, React, Vue, PackageJS, Firebase, Git, GitHub, PostgreSQL. <br/>

-I am dedicated to staying up to date with the best practices in Software Engineering, motivated by a desire for continuous learning and growth.
-My ultimate goal is to be an invaluable member of any team, collaboratively working with my peers to deliver cutting-edge solutions that push the boundaries of what is possible in this exciting field.</br>
+I excel at confronting complex problems and applying my knowledge to write efficient, high-quality code.
+I am dedicated to staying up to date with the best practices in Software Engineering, motivated by a desire for continuous learning and growth. <br/>

+My ultimate goal is to be an invaluable member of any team, collaboratively working with my peers to deliver cutting-edge solutions that push the boundaries of what is possible in this exciting field.
 Let's work together to create innovative, game-changing products that change the world for the better!

 # About me :
 - 👩‍💻 Pronouns: "He or Him".